Please stay away from rising waters at this time, as changes can happen quickly. Keep a close eye on children and pets.

 Please note: that the RM is not responsible for the following: individual property protection, delivery of sandbags, loading the sandbags and does not provide staff to install them.
 Please ask neighbours, friends and family to assist in your personal property protection.

-Over the last several weeks the amount of precipitation has shown homeowners where the low lying or prone areas are on their properties.
+As seen in previous spring melts, the amount of precipitation can show homeowners where the low lying or prone areas are on their properties.
 If your home is being threatened by water, assess the threat by checking how close the water is coming to your home and contact us if you would consider it an emergency.

 Our contact number is 204-482-3300, and the same applies after hours and on weekends as we have a call centre that will gather as much information as they can from you (name, contact number, additional info).
 All calls are then forwarded to the corresponding departments.
 We then review and prioritize during these weather events so that we can do whatever we can in the case of an emergency.